vinicius-aquino/My_Game_2D/README.md

 gun system and more.

-TAKE A LOOK A PICK IN IMAGES
+TAKE A LOOK A PICK ON PNG IMAGES